HISTORY

 As early as December 1st 1908, the Berlin magazine for the colour industry brought this announcement with the call for the recruitment of members.
 On December 22nd 1908, the constituent meeting was held in Königinhof.
 During the meeting, the first regular committee was elected: Felix Richter (President), Emil Lustig (Vice-President), Dr. Ludwig Lichtenstein (Managing Director), Dr. J. Klein (Treasurer).
 The members of the Management Board were: Ernst Adler, Dr. W.G.
 Clairmont, N. Pastuchof, Dr. Giovanni Tagliani and Dr. J. Zerner.
 The magazine of the colour industry was called “The Association of Arts”.

 The first VCC general meeting took place in October 1909 in Dresden (Germany).
 At that time this Association had 173 members in many countries around the world and 80 of them attended the meeting.
-On that occasion, Dr. Karl Grossner was elected as new President and the participants heard five lectures during this scientific meeting which was then named the 1st Colouristic Congress.
+On that occasion, Dr. Karl Grossner was elected as the new President and the participants heard five lectures during this scientific meeting, which was then named the 1st Colouristic Congress.

 In 1910 important events took place: